 But President Trump and others have called for an end to the filibuster.
 Averting a government shutdown may be the high-stakes issue that causes the camel’s back to break.

 With the ridiculous Filibuster Rule in the Senate, Republicans need 60 votes to pass legislation, rather than 51.
 Can’t get votes, END NOW!

 — Donald J. Trump (@realDonaldTrump) September 15, 2017

 This threat greatly reduces the risk of a longer-term government shutdown.
 While the filibuster rule is in effect the number of senators in the majority party is a large factor.
-With 51 Republican senators, there needs to be at least 9 Democrats in favor of the law.
+With 53 Republican senators, there needs to be at least 7 Democrats or independents in favor of the law.

 The political climate and topical issues are another major factor.
-The two recent shutdowns [link] in February 2018 and January 2018 were partially due to immigration issues being a key negotiation point.
-It appears that Democrats have since backed off of immigration and DACA recipients as a key issue but have steadfastly been against a border wall.
+The three recent shutdowns in December 2018 through late January, February 2018 and January 2018 were partially due to immigration issues being a key negotiation point.
+It appears that Democrats have since backed off of DACA recipients as a key issue but have steadfastly been against a border wall.

-Gun control is another major issue.
-But this also might not have broad enough support or political will for this to be a reason for shutting down the government.
+Gun control is another lingering issue.
+But there is not broad enough support or political will for this to be a reason for shutting down the government.